MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab1_Ex4_Mailbox_Permission_Alert.md

 In this exercise you will configure and test an alert that will notify Lynne Robbins when FullAccess permissions are granted to any mailbox within Adatum.

-**Important:** This lab includes three exercises in which you will create alert notifications (Exercises 4 through 6).
+**Important:** This lab includes two exercises in which you will create alert notifications (Exercises 4 and 5).
 In each of these excercises, you must perform a final task to validate whether the alert was created or an email was received.
-In all three exercises, it can take up to 15 minutes for the system to create the corresponding alert or email.
-Rather than having to wait up to 15 minutes after having created each alert or simulated attack to validate whether the task worked (which is 45 minutes of wait time; 3 exercises x 15 minutes each), the validation tasks for all three exercises have been moved to the final exercise in this lab (Lab 2, Exercise 7).
-By the time you get to the final exercise, hopefully all alerts and emails for these three exercises have been generated and you will not have to endure any wait time.
+In both exercises, it can take up to 15 minutes for the system to create the corresponding alert or email.
+Rather than having to wait up to 15 minutes after having created each alert or simulated attack to validate whether the task worked (which is 30 minutes of wait time; 2 exercises x 15 minutes each), the validation tasks for both exercises have been moved to the final exercise in this lab (Lab 2, Exercise 6).
+By the time you get to the final exercise, hopefully all alerts and emails for these two exercises have been generated and you will not have to endure any wait time.

 ### Task 1 – Create a Mailbox Permission Alert